-In December 2019, we cut the ribbon on 8 new Transitional Housing apartments on Lafayette Street!
-It was a wonderful day of celebration as we look forward to this new opportunity for our graduates as they transition to living on their own!
+In December 2019, we cut the ribbon on 8 new Transitional Housing apartments on Lafayette Street and celebrated with the new tenants!

 New recruits from the Schenectady Police Department served lunch at our Dining Center.
 It’s a great way to build positive relationships in our community.